 Ok, the first student, “Janet Martin,” was ranked as 1 based on the total score column but based on “Sub 3,” he is ranked as 4.

 Note: I have done so much of formatting to this table, you can download the Power BI RANKX Template from the below link and apply each formatting technique as applied.

 - Optional arguments can be skipped by entering a comma.

-- If you want different ranking techniques in case of tie use the “TIE” argument of the function.
+- If you want different ranking techniques in case of a tie, use the “TIE” argument of the function.

-- The first two arguments are mandatory and rest are optional.
+- The first two arguments are mandatory, and the rest are optional.